GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 The tag template uses the [Golang Templating Syntax](https://golang.org/pkg/text/template/).
 As showcased in the example, `customTemplate` tag policy features one **required** parameter, `template`, which is the tag template to use.
 To learn more about templating support in the skaffold.yaml, see [Templated fields]({{< relref "../environment/templating.md" >}})

+## `sha256`: uses `latest` to tag images

+`sha256` is a misleading name.
+It is named like that because, in the end, when Skaffold deploys to a remote cluster, the image's `sha256` digest is used in addition to `:latest` in order to create an immutable image reference.

+### Example

+The following `build` section instructs Skaffold to build a Docker image `gcr.io/k8s-skaffold/example` with the `sha256` tag policy:

+{{% readfile file="samples/taggers/sha256.yaml" %}}

+### Configuration

+`sha256` tag policy features no options.